Continuing Education Units

 You must attend at least nine workshops/sessions at the national conference and five sessions at a regional conference to receive a Certificate of Attendance (Please note that the opening plenary and the closing session are not eligible for credit).
 Your certificate will be sent to the email address you provided at registration.
 At the conclusion of a session or workshop you have attended, ask the session assistant to scan the bar code on your conference admittance badge.
 Certificates of Attendance are emailed after the conference, to the email address provided on your registration.
 Certificates of Attendance do not list the specific sessions attended.

 A transcript lists all sessions that were attended at the conference, including the session title, date and session length.
-A transcript of courses attended is available for purchase at registration and is emailed to the attendee approximately two weeks after the event.
+A transcript of courses is available for purchase at registration and is emailed to the attendee approximately two weeks after the event.
 A transcript is recommended to provide to continuing education accrediting bodies for CEUs not provided by the Home Performance Coalition and that require verification of attendance.